Polycystic Ovary Syndrome – These are scary words.

 Many women only find out they have PCOS after they start thinking about having children.

-To make it even scarier, polycystic ovary syndrome is becoming more and more of a regular occurrence in women.
+To make it even scarier, signs of PCOS (polycystic ovary syndrome) is becoming more and more of a regular occurrence in women.

 But what is it?
 What causes it?
-And more importantly, how can I spot it early and do something about it?
+And more importantly, what are the early signs of PCOS and how to do something about it?

 Polycystic ovary syndrome (PCOS) is a type of hormonal disorder that occurs among woman of reproductive age.